 Any regular employee of the City who is a member of the United States Army Reserve, Navy Reserve, Air Force Reserve, or Marine Reserve, or the Tennessee National Guard, is entitled to military leave with pay while engaged in "duty or training [including weekend drills] in the service of this state, or of the United States, under competent orders."
 Such an employee should notify their Department Director at least two (2) weeks in advance of the leave, if at all possible, or immediately if orders are received less than two (2) weeks from departing for duty.

 Upon presentation to the City of official orders, such an employee shall be allowed such leave with pay for any such duty or training not exceeding twenty (20) working days in any one calendar year (T.C.A.
 8-33-109).
-In the event such duty or training exceeds twenty (20) days in a calendar year, then the employee may request in writing that such excess time be charged to the employee's accrued and unused vacation leave, if any, but not to any accrued and unused sick leave.
-It shall be the employee's responsibility to arrange to attend monthly Reserve or Guard meetings on regular off time.
+In the event such duty or training exceeds twenty (20) days in a calendar year, then the employee may request in writing that such excess time be charged to the employee's accrued and unused vacation leaveor personal days, if any, but not to any accrued and unused sick leave.

-In addition to the twenty (20) days of paid leave as provided by state law, an employee called into active military duty who so requests shall be paid by the City on a monthly basis for up to six months the difference, if any, between the employee's monthly military compensation and the employee's base monthly City compensation by the City, which shall not exceed \$1,000 per month per employee.
+In addition to the 20 days of paid leave as provided by state law, an employee called into active military duty who so requests shall be paid by the City on a monthly basis for up to six months the difference, if any, between the employee's monthly military compensation and the employee's base monthly City compensation by the City, which shall not exceed \$1,000 per month per employee.
 An employee called into active military duty who so requests shall be allowed while on active duty to maintain all insurance benefits available through or provided by the City to the employee on the terms and conditions as if the employee remained actively employed by the City.
 At the time the employee provides Human Resources with a copy of active duty orders, the employee shall also provide Human Resources with written documentation verifying base military pay amount.
-If the employee's base military pay exceeds his or her base City pay, no supplement will be provided.
+If the employee's base military pay exceeds his or her base city pay, no supplement will be provided.